 Plasma Rich in Growth Factor (or PRGF) is a type of plasma enriched of proteins and circulating growth factors able to aid the bone and soft tissue regeneration.
 PRGF contains many different cells and cell-types highly concentrated in a gelatinous form which can be placed into the site of the injury: these cells stimulate and accelerate the healing process by forming blood clots and releasing growth factors into the wound.
 PRGF does not need bovine or human thrombin for coagulation, however it necessitates Calcium Chloride to be added to PRGF.
 PRGF includes plasma proteins and coagulative factors and is then more advantageous compared to PRP.

-The Platelet Rich Fibrin (PRF) is a quite modern, natural platelet concentrate, it is achieved with a simplified preparation, with no biochemical manipulation of blood.
+Platelet Rich Fibrin (PRF) is a modern, natural platelet concentrate, it is achieved with a simplified preparation, with no biochemical manipulation of blood.
 This technique does not require anticoagulants or bovine thrombin (or any other gelling agent).
-This feature make this product easily usable, with a low rate of mistakes during the preparation stage.
+This feature makes this product easily usable, with a low rate of mistakes during the preparation stage.
 The blood taken, approximately 10 ml in tubes without anticoagulant, is immediately centrifuged.
 The fibrinogen is initially concentrated in the upper part of the tube but, upon the contact with thrombin normally present in the blood, it is converted into fibrin.
 The platelets are retained into the meshes of fibrin.

-Platelet-Rich Fibrin stand out as a superior treatment option.
+PRF stands out as a superior treatment option.

-Both of these products require blood to be taken from the patient.
+Both products require blood to be taken from the patient.
 PRP requires more blood to be taken than PRF.
 Both of the products require the whole blood sample to be placed into a centrifuge, where the blood is then processed to help separate the blood into distinct layers.
-Platelet-rich plasma is spun at a higher speed, which effectively causes all of the heavier cells in the blood, such as white blood cells and stem cells, to collect in the bottom part of the test tube and allows the lighter platelets and plasma to collect in the top part of the test tube.
+PRP is spun at a higher speed, which effectively causes all of the heavier cells in the blood, such as white blood cells and stem cells, to collect in the bottom part of the test tube and allows the lighter platelets and plasma to collect in the top part of the test tube.
 The platelets and plasma are then collected from the upper part of the test tube and injected into the region with tissue damage.

 The PRF product is spun at a lower speed so that the layers of the blood do not separate out as distinctly.
 This allows some of the white blood cells and stem cells to remain within the platelet layer that is collected for treatment.
 Thus, there are more healing factors within PRF than is typically seen in PRP.
 In addition, the lower spin speed causes less trauma to the individual cells of the blood, allowing more stem cells to remain in the final PRF product.

 The benefit of using the first generation of platelet concentrates was very much debatable and the subject of controversy, but the second generation – PRF – produces more consistent and predictable results.
-The advantages of using PRF are its autologous nature, simple collection, ease of chair-side preparation, and simple clinical application without the risks associated with allogeneic or animal derived products.
+The advantages of using PRF vs PRP are its autologous nature, simple collection, ease of chair-side preparation, and simple clinical application without the risks associated with allogeneic or animal derived products.
 The biological properties of PRF clearly show an interesting surgical versatility and all the characteristics that can support faster tissue regeneration and high-quality clinical outcomes.

 All these features support the conclusion that the PRF is the best blood productable to better enhance the healing of soft and hard tissue, comparing to other similar blood product.